FaQ

 A basic science background in biology, chemistry, and physics is helpful.
 The training course will review these topics before delving into concepts such as anatomy and physiology, pharmacology, illness, trauma, abuse and patient assessment, as well as methods of treatment and management.

-The class is divided into four modules—foundations, medical, trauma, and special patients and operations.
+The class is divided into four modules—foundations, medical, trauma, and special patients & operations.
 Along the way, you will also learn the skills needed for certifications in CPR, prehospital trauma support, and emergency pediatric care.

 There are reading quizzes every class, as well as an exam after each module.
 The course is pass/fail.